juancsalas/Liri-Node-App/README.md

 INSERT PIC HERE

-###   `3. node liri.js spotify-this-song <song name here>`
+#### `3. node liri.js spotify-this-song <song name here>`

 This command uses the Spotify API to provide information on the song you input.
 If there are multiple songs with the same title, it will chose the most recent song in order of release.
-You will be given the track name, album, and artist as well as a link to a sample, if applicable.
+You will be given the **track name**, **album**, and **artist** as well as a **link** to a sample, if applicable.

 INSERT PIC HERE

-If no song is sumbitted, the results will default to "The Sign" by Ace of Base
+If no song is sumbitted, the results will default to *The Sign* by Ace of Base